dekumylove/PFCA/README.md

 ├── datapreprocess_iv_kg.py
 ├── datapreprocess_iv.py
 ```
-As is shown above, please store the downloaded MIMIC-III and MIMIC-IV data in the "MIMIC-III" and "MIMIC-IV" directories within the "Data" folder.
+As is shown above, please store the downloaded MIMIC-III and MIMIC-IV data in the "mimic-iii" and "mimic-iv" directories within the "Data" folder.
 Similarly, place the UMLS knowledge graph in the "UMLS" directory inside the "Data" folder.

 #### Processing Knowledge Graph
 To process the knowledge graph, use `datapreprocess_iii_kg.py` and `datapreprocess_iv_kg.py`.
 Run the corresponding Python file to generate the adjacency matrix of the knowledge graph based on MIMIC-III and MIMIC-IV datasets: